The Mackenzie bison population was the first wood bison population re-established in an effort to conserve and recover wood bison.

-The Mackenzie wood bison population occupies a wilderness area of approximately 20,000 km2 ranging from the Mackenzie River near Fort Providence north to areas near Yellowknife.
-This range has expanded west of the NWT Highway 3 to include both the Mills and Mink lake areas.
+This population occupies a wilderness area of approximately 20,000 km2 ranging from the Mackenzie River north to Behchoko and eastward to Yellowknife.
+They have also expanded their range west across Highway 3 to areas around Mills Lake and Mink Lake.